Myco-Systems/stp-xenforo-mirror/README.md

 ## Issues

+### Github

 To report an issue go to https://github.com/Myco-Systems/stp-xenforo-mirror/blob/main/ISSUES.md and copy the raw markdown, then head over to https://github.com/Myco-Systems/stp-xenforo-mirror/issues and press "New Issue"

+### Gitea

+To report an issue go to https://git.myco.systems/stp/xenforo/src/branch/main/ISSUES.md and copy the raw markdown, then head over to https://git.myco.systems/stp/xenforo/issues and press "New Issue"

 ## License